-No part of the LEDs or the neon glow tube move when you give the Bronx cheer.
-Instead, your whole body is vibrating, including your eyes. you can feel this vibration by putting your hand on your head as you blow.
-The LEDs flash on and off sixty times a second (a neon glow tube glows on and off 120 times a second).
-This flashing is so fast that your eyes normally can't separate the "blinks."
+LEDs flash on and off 60 times a second, and neon glow tubes go on and off 120 times a second.
+This flashing is so fast that your eyes normally can’t separate the “blinks.”
 But when your body is vibrating, your eyes are in a different position each time the bulb flashes.
 As the image of the bulb traces a path across your eyes, it looks like the bulb is moving and flickering.
-An incandescent bulb won't flicker when you give the Bronx cheer, because the bulb doesn't flash on and off.
+An incandescent bulb won’t flicker when you give it the Bronx cheer because the bulb doesn’t flash on and off.
 Incandescent bulbs give a steady glow.

 Plug a commercial neon nightlight into an extension cord.
 Tape it firmly in place.
 Twirl the light in front of you.
 (Be careful not to let it hit anything.)
 Notice that you can see the light flashing.
 Because the light is moving, it’s in a new position each time it flashes: the light traces a path across your eye, and its flashes spread out and become visible.

 Find an oscilloscope and set it up so that the beam goes straight across the middle of the screen in about 1/100 of a second.
 Ask a couple of friends to stand back a few yards from the scope.
 Tell them that the oscilloscope is an eating detector.
 With your friends both watching the scope at the same time, ask just one to eat a peanut.
 The person eating the peanut will see the beam jump up and down.
 Eating causes vibrations of your skull, including your eyes.
 If your eyes are moving, the dot of light scanning across the oscilloscope shines on different parts of your eyes and appears to jump around.